Mirani: “I want to be a role model for other female artists who want to go into hip-hop”

 Independently made and released into the boundless dominion of SoundCloud, Mirani poured her burdens into what seemed to be a desolate abyss: “My future, my name, I can’t handle the weight of expectations / My ambitious are getting ahead of my voice / I hate this kind of repetition of life, day after day”.

-This internalised conflict was remedied by her love for bringing melodies to life, as she continued to hone her craft as a budding hip-hop musician, and braving the unknown by releasing more onto.
-SoundCloud.
+This internalised conflict was remedied by her love for bringing melodies to life, as she continued to hone her craft as a budding hip-hop musician, and braving the unknown by releasing more onto SoundCloud.
 Be it the gloomy ‘Say So’ or her final output as an independent musician in 2020 with ‘LA’, all tinged with varying degrees of introspection, it seemed that the rapper-songwriter had many more truths left to unearth about herself as an artist.

 Despite the pandemic having already reached the shores of South Korea by October 2020, it had done little to dampen Mirani’s desire to press forward with her art.
-The ninth season of Show Me The Money, a prolific South Korean reality TV series where up-and-coming hip-hop musicians stake their claim for nationwide recognitio, was just on the horizon, and Mirani saw it as a once-in-a-lifetime opportunity for her voice to be heard by a wider audience.
+The ninth season of Show Me The Money, a prolific South Korean reality TV series where up-and-coming hip-hop musicians stake their claim for nationwide recognition, was just on the horizon, and Mirani saw it as a once-in-a-lifetime opportunity for her voice to be heard by a wider audience.

 “At the time, I just wanted people to listen to my music,” she reminisces, adding that this “strong will” was what spurred her to take that daunting first step.
 “I didn’t go into it believing that my music and artistry were perfect or ready, but I went on Show Me The Money to simply show what I had to offer.”